 Nano-Silicon Group Leader, Associate Professor

-Since 2004 he has actively participated in 3 European, 3 Japanese and over 10 UK EPSRC and STFC funded projects by leading epitaxial growth research activities and developing novel epitaxial structures.
+He has actively participated in 3 European, 3 Japanese and over 10 UK EPSRC and STFC funded projects by leading epitaxial growth research activities and developing novel epitaxial structures.

 Maksym has been collaborating with scientists, researchers and engineers from UK, Europe, USA, Asia and Japan establishing strong links with industrial and academic communities.